What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 #2.
 Automated Audits

 Automated audits leverage software tools to scan the smart contract code for vulnerabilities.
-These tools can quickly flag issues, but they may miss more nuanced or complex vulnerabilities that a manual audit would catch.
+These tools can quickly flag issues, but they can also miss more complex vulnerabilities that a manual audit would catch.

 #3.
 Hybrid Audits